nielsoledam/ExData_run_analysis/CodeBook.md

-Code book for tidydata.txt
+Code Book
 ===
 ___
-The names of the 2 ID variables and 66 data variables in tidydata.txt is listed below.
+Info about the 2 ID variables and 66 data variables in tidydata.txt.
+___
 The tidydata.txt file was produced using the following steps:

 1. The training and the test sets was merged to create one data set.